cfshi/coronavirus/survey.awareness.md

 Medical institutions

 22. How would you rate your knowledge level on how to prevent spread of COVID-19?
 (5-point)
+__CS__:  The reason I put this Q back is that participants own perception relates to their behavioral change.
+What they actually know is not the same as what they think they know.

 Session III: